leszekgruchala/scala-fast-track/README.md

  * More functional examples
  * you name it

- More advence topics covered in another repo: [typelevel-programming-scala](https://github.com/leszekgruchala/typelevel-programming-scala)
+ More advanced topics covered in another repo: [typelevel-programming-scala](https://github.com/leszekgruchala/typelevel-programming-scala)

 License